msqd/harp/docs/apps/http_cache/index.rst

 What HARP retains, and what a caller can do about it
 ::::::::::::::::::::::::::::::::::::::::::::::::::::

-**HARP records every transaction passing through it, including requests carrying** ``Cache-Control: no-store``.
-The request headers, the response headers and both bodies are persisted to the storage application and shown in the dashboard.
-This is deliberate and it is not affected by the cache honouring the directive.
+**Recording is best-effort.** HARP records the transactions passing through it, including requests carrying ``Cache-Control: no-store``, and a recorded transaction holds the request headers, the response headers and both bodies, persisted to the storage application and shown in the dashboard.
+Under load it holds less than that: storage sheds whole transactions, and then message detail within the transactions it does keep, rather than slowing traffic down to finish writing.
+An empty payload panel in the dashboard can therefore mean the payload was shed, not that nothing was sent.
+See `#945 <https://github.com/msqd/harp/issues/945>`_ for what was measured and how far it goes.

+Treat the transaction record as an operational view of your traffic rather than a complete one.

 The cache and the transaction record retain for different reasons.
 A cache retains in order to answer the *next* caller, which is why ``no-store`` binds it: the directive is about reuse.
 The transaction record retains in order to show operators what passed through their own proxy, and nothing in it is ever read back into a response.

-Two reasons this is the deliberate answer rather than an omission:

-- **A client must not be able to switch off an operator's audit trail by setting a request header.**
-  If ``no-store`` suppressed recording, any caller, including one behaving badly, could remove its own traffic from the record of the proxy it is passing through.
-That inverts who the record is for.
+**In 0.10, a caller's** ``no-store`` **binds the cache and does not affect the transaction record.**
+Such a request is not served from a stored entry and nothing about it is cached, and it is recorded like any other request.
+Whether a caller may suppress payload recording is decided in `#927 <https://github.com/msqd/harp/issues/927>`_ and lands in 0.11, so do not build on the current behaviour in either direction.

-- RFC 9111 §5.2.1.5 states outright that the directive "is not a reliable or sufficient mechanism for ensuring privacy.
+Note also what RFC 9111 §5.2.1.5 says of the directive: it "is not a reliable or sufficient mechanism for ensuring privacy.
 In particular, malicious or compromised caches might not recognize or obey this directive."
-A caller can therefore infer nothing about retention from it, and an operator can promise nothing by honouring it.
+Whatever an intermediary does with it, a caller can infer nothing about retention from having sent it.

-**Suppressing what gets recorded is the operator's decision, not the caller's.** It is made with the :doc:`rules application </apps/rules/index>`, which can set the transaction markers documented in :doc:`/apps/storage/markers` to skip storing request or response headers and bodies for the traffic you choose.
+**Suppressing what gets recorded is currently the operator's decision.** It is made with the :doc:`rules application </apps/rules/index>`, which can set the transaction markers documented in :doc:`/apps/storage/markers` to skip storing request or response headers and bodies for the traffic you choose.